If you’re thinking of setting up a business in Switzerland, this guide explains the types of Swiss registered companies and the processes.

 For foreigners wanting to start a business in Switzerland, one main factor is that you must also be a Swiss resident, or have a Swiss legal entity or partner who is a Swiss resident.
 You can read more about Swiss visas and permits, and Swiss work permits for conditions.

 What do I need before I start?

-Before you get started, find out if people are interested in buying your products or services.
+Before you start, find out if there is interest in buying your products or services.
 Find out who your competitors are and whether the market can sustain your business.
-You can also see which company names are already registered, via Switzerland’s commercial register.
+You can also see which company names are available via Switzerland’s commercial register.

 Conduct some research to see whether your idea is really feasible.
-This will involve gathering, analysing and evaluating information to help you formulate your business goals.
+This involves gathering, analyzing, and evaluating information to help you formulate your business goals.

 Some questions to consider are:

 - Is your idea feasible?

 - Is there a market for your product/service?

 - What difference will you bring to the market?